-In every organization, there is always at least one employee that quietly goes about their day making sure that everybody else’s work life is running as smoothly as possible.
+In every organization, there is always at least one employee that quietly goes about his or her day making sure that everybody else’s work life is running as smoothly as possible.
 Luckily, at Housecall Providers, there are many staff members who fit that bill, but none better than Care Coordinator, Sister Jeanette Heindl, RN who recently celebrated her 10-year anniversary with the organization.

 “In the first couple of weeks that I was hired, Jeanette had me come to her desk and look through the equipment catalog because I didn’t know what I would need to do a home visit,” remembers Family Nurse Practitioner Briana Rotter.
 “I continue to be amazed at how supportive she is to all of us [primary care providers] while being equally there for our patients, their families and caregivers.”